Never Miss a Contest or a Promotion!

 You've Read --- and You Can Win Two Books!

 Tell us about the books you’ve read with your comments and a rating of 1 to 5 stars.
-During the contest period from January 31st to February 14th at noon ET, three lucky readers each will be randomly chosen to win a copy of THE QUEENS OF CRIME by Marie Benedict and THREE DAYS IN JUNE by Anne Tyler.
+During the contest period from March 14th to March 28th at noon ET, three lucky readers each will be randomly chosen to win a copy of BROKEN COUNTRY by Clare Leslie Hall and THE STORY SHE LEFT BEHIND by Patti Callahan Henry.

 To make sure other readers will be able to find the books you write about, please include the full title and correct author names (your entry must include these to be eligible to win).
 For rules and guidelines, click here.